Central King Building: Structure

 The Central King Building was originally built in a Jacobean style, although the towers on each corner are Tudor Gothic.
 Its initial shape was a large square-like building consisting of a combination of terracotta and brick, three stories high, with each corner tower an extra story higher.
 This building's initial accommodation was 1,200 students.

 The Central King Building was initially created with the goal to accommodate all STEM students.
 The first floor contained a machine shop, reference library, administrative offices, pattern shop, a metalworking shop, three classrooms, and spaces for wood-turning, masonry, and wood-finishing.
 The second floor contained five standard classrooms, three for business and typewriting, two for chemical labs, separated by a lecture room, two sewing rooms, two millinery rooms, and a room for dressmaking and a large study hall.
 The third floor contains EIGHT standard classrooms, a music room, a biological lab, a laundry room, two kitchens, a great-machine drawing room, a free-hand drawing room, two physics labs and a lecture room.
 The fourth room was left unfinished, leaving room to accommodate more students.
 The basement includes spaces for lockers, foundry and forge rooms, stock rooms and space for heating and ventilation.
 Outside of the building, there is a portion of land that contains a boiler and engine rooms, as well as a mechanical testing plant.

 Renovations

 The Central King Building is currently undergoing a series of renovations.
-Funded by a $750 million New Jersey grant (Part of the higher education bond act), this project's construction costs are estimated at approximately $85 million.
+Funded by a $750 million New Jersey grant (Part of the higher education bond act), this project's construction costs are estimated at $85 million.
 Torcon Inc. is the construction manager for the renovations, and they seek to “restore CKB as an important architectural feature of Newark’s historic Martin Luther King Jr. Blvd,” while preserving its collegiate gothic exterior.
 With the ongoing renovations, NJIT plans to transform the Central King Building into a modern STEM teaching and learning center, in hopes to meet the institution's goals, in terms of enrollment, education, research, and graduation.